-The struggle to recruit qualified professionals is one of the largest concerns in 2023 across many industries and jurisdictions.
+The struggle to recruit qualified professionals to fill the workforce shortage is one of the largest concerns in 2023 across many industries and jurisdictions.
 In the finance industry in the Channel Islands, recruitment and retention are rated as one of the top risks, and rightfully so in today’s candidate-driven job market.
-There are simply not enough skilled employees to fill open positions in the financial services industry.
+There are simply not enough skilled employees to fill the workforce shortage in the financial services industry.

 Business leaders cite workforce and talent-related issues as their primary concern as their organisations struggle to fill vacancies.

 So, what are the consequences of a workforce shortage?

 The consequences of the workforce shortage are concerning, with insufficient resources to support business strategies and a stretched workforce that struggles to meet regulatory requirements.
 The results of not having sufficient resources can be categorised into stages: